The Mitten Tree Story-related Math Activities for Preschoolers

 The Mitten Tree Math Pack

-There are many math activities you can do using The Mitten Tree story by Candance Christiansen as a base.
-Below some ideas.
+There are many math activities you can do using The Mitten Tree story by Candace Christiansen as a base.
+Below are some ideas.

-If you want to reuse these activities multiple times you will have to print them in white cardstock and laminate them or use dry-erase pockets for the ones you don’t have to cut out.
+If you want to reuse these activities multiple times, print them on white cardstock and laminate them or use dry-erase pockets for the ones you don’t have to cut out.
 To do this, you will need these materials:

 Tracing Numbers